ktgraze/Capstone-for-AAS-in-AI-at-Houston-City-College/README.md

 # Katherine Stanton's Capstone review for the AAS in AI at Houston City College 🧑‍🎓

-This repository serves as a review of the work completed towards my degree.
+This repository serves as a review of the work completed towards my degree as of Fall 2025.
 Each section will review course work for AI-related classes and contain assignment notes and links to important resources used.

 ### AI(*) and Computer Science-related courses completed towards degree:
 - AI History, Theory, and Platforms*